MarkBaggett/srum-dump/README.md

 ## Program Features

-You can provide all of the options form the command line, but if you do not the GUI will launch.
+You may provide all of the options from the command line.
+If the name of a srum file is not passed then the GUI will launch.
 There are some features like live acquisition that are only available in the GUI when run as an administrator.

 ![SRUM-DUMP GUI](srum_dump2.jpg)